freenas/freenas-docs/userguide/system.rst

    boot device is recommended.

 In the example shown in
-:numref:`Figure %s <mirror_boot_dev_fig>`, the user has navigated :menuselection:`System --> Boot`,
+:numref:`Figure %s <mirror_boot_dev_fig>`, the user has navigated to :menuselection:`System --> Boot`,
 and clicked the :guilabel:`Boot Pool Status` button to display the current status of the boot device.
-The example indicates that there is currently one device, *ada0p2*, its status is *ONLINE*, and it is currently the only boot device as indicated by the word *stripe*.
+As shown in :numref:`Figure %s <status_boot_dev_fig>`, the *freenas-boot* pool is made of a single device, *ada0p2*.
+There is only one disk, indicated by the word *stripe*.
 To create a mirrored boot device, click |ui-options| then :guilabel:`attach`.
 If another device is available, it appears in the :guilabel:`Member disk` drop-down menu.
 Select the desired device.

 The :guilabel:`Use all disk space` checkbox gives control of how much of the new device is made available to ZFS.
 The default is unchecked,